notsoshant/rtlabs/README.md

 To customize the labs, like Domain name or Administrator password, modify the `config.json` file.

 ***Full Disclosure**: `setup.ps1` would modify the TrustedHosts of WinRM while running to remotely manage the VMs.
 It would, however, restore it back to the original state after it's done.
-This is why it need elevated access.*
+This is why it needs elevated access.*

 ## Thanks to